mayurvijaykode/weather-app/README.md

 # Weather App

-This is a simple weather app designed to give you accurate weather information of you desired location.
+This is a simple weather app designed to give you accurate weather information of your desired location.

 # Demo